bandirevanth/mastering-ai/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Location**
+Location of the issue/error

-**Expected behavior**
+**Expected fix**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen with suggestion of fixes.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem. (optional)

 **Additional context**
 Add any other context about the problem here.